-The reason more Californians know what Bitchin sauce is, is just because it’s made here, and maybe isn’t as widely distributed throughout the country as it is here.
+The reason more Californians know what Bitchin Sauce is, is just because it’s made in San Diego, and maybe isn’t as widely distributed throughout the country as it is here.
 Why?
 I have no clue!
-Because it’s SO GOOD.
+Because this vegan almond dip is SO GOOD.
 Maybe we’re trying to keep all the deliciousness for ourselves?
 Well, that BS stops now!
-So make bitchin sauce, put on some pop punk music, and pretend you’re a Californian.
-You’ll never reach for the hummus again after tasting this.
+So make this copycat recipe for bitchin sauce, put on some pop punk music, and pretend you’re a Californian.
+You’ll never reach for the hummus again after tasting this creamy almond dip.

 - 2 tablespoons nutritional yeast

 - ½ teaspoon salt (use pink sea salt if you want to add trace minerals to your diet)

 - ¼ teaspoon coriander

 How to Make Bitchin Sauce

 Make it ahead of time and put it in the fridge until you’re ready to use it.
 It firms up when chilled and is better dippable consistency.